Chadwick School: Athletics

 Chadwick's main rivals are Polytechnic School in Pasadena, California and Flintridge Preparatory School in La Cañada, California.

 Chadwick participates in 23 Varsity CIF sports.
 They include boys' football, tennis, volleyball, waterpolo, basketball, soccer, baseball, golf, and girls' tennis, volleyball, water polo, equestrian, basketball, soccer, golf, lacrosse, softball, and cheerleading.
 They also include coed cross country, swimming, and track and field.

 In 2007, Chadwick reevaluated its image and decided that yellow was not an appropriate school color.
 It also realized that its athletics logo featured a non-native dolphin.
 After these realizations, the school designed a new blue, grey, and white logo featuring a native and more aggressive-looking dolphin.

 In 2022, the school updated their baseball and softball fields with a $1.5 million gift from businessman and philanthropist Warren Lichtenstein, whose son attended Chadwick School.
 The fields were renamed the Lichtenstein Family Field.

 School newspaper

 The school newspaper, The Mainsheet, is published in print and online.
 Online publication was restarted at the beginning of March 2012.
+In the school year of 2025-2026, The Mainsheet switched to a different website, which is still in use today.